 Rain and bugs: Early July can still bring pop-up showers, so be sure to pack a travel umbrella or compact poncho in your bag.
 If you're exploring gardens or rural areas, insect repellent or mosquito patches will prevent itchy bites.

-Stay hydrated: Always carry a reusable water bottle that you can refill at vending machines or fountains.
+Stay hydrated: Always carry a reusable water bottle and refill it at vending machines or fountains.
 Many locals also drink chilled barley tea or sports drinks, such as Pocari Sweat, to cool down and replenish electrolytes.

 Local secret: carry a towel!
 A small hand towel is almost a summer essential in Japan.
 Use it to dab away sweat or wet it slightly and place it on your neck for instant relief.